Who decides? Vonn crash exposes tensions over athlete autonomy

-The 41-year-old American started the race at the Milano Cortina Games despite having ruptured the anterior cruciate ligament in her left knee in a World Cup event in Switzerland little more than a week ago.
+The 41-year-old American started the race at the Milano Cortina Games despite having ruptured the anterior cruciate ligament in her left knee in a World Cup event in the Swiss resort of Crans-Montana little more than a week ago.

 With a brace on the knee, she set the third fastest time in training on Saturday but suffered a horrific crash on Sunday and was airlifted to hospital for surgery on a broken leg.